Queen Medb Conference

 Rathcroghan Visitor Centre hosts its annual Queen Medb Winter Conference in the surrounds of the Ancient Royal Complex of Cruachan, in order to create a forum for interested communities and individuals to access, discuss and engage with the unique environment that nature and our predecessors have left us with.

-Our Conference promotes a unique blend of history, folklore and wellness in an area where people have both thrived and survived over thousands of years.
+We invite you to join us here at Cruachan Aí, Connacht’s Royal Capital and the home of the Warrior Queen Medb herself, where our conference promotes a unique blend of history, folklore and wellness in an area where people have both thrived and survived over thousands of years.

 Registration is now open for this years conference which will take place on Saturday 23rd November 2019.
 For details of this years or previous conferences and to register please click on the link below.

 - Ann H

 The visitors center here is built with nothing but what tourists can buy.
 However, the food and gift shop was quite good.
 It was a good place to relax after... read more

 Visited this interpretive centre and site on the way back from Sligo.
 Very impressed with the centre - it is small but very well designed and has something for... read more

 My husband, 3 and 5 year old visited Rathcroghan visitor centre last Saturday.
 We had a fantastic day there.
 The centre itself has a nicely sized museum with lots of... read more

 Excellent tour with Mike our guide highly recommended went down into the cave of cats the birthplace of Halloween.
 Superb stories so well told managed to keep my 6 and... read more

 Tuesday morning.
 We had a wonderful Irish breakfast at the lovely cafe in the centre.
 I booked the guided tour for 12 noon the next day.
 Arrived at 11.30 am... read more